Program Management

 The invited user will receive an email with instructions to join your program team.

-Building relationships with security researchers is key to a successful bug bounty program.
+Building relationships with security bug hunters is key to a successful bug bounty program.
 Bugbop provides tools to help you manage your researcher community effectively.

-For private or restricted programs, you can directly invite researchers:
+For private or restricted programs, you can directly invite bug hunters:

 1. Go to your program dashboard